lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > denotational semantics? where hopefully it would be clear *what* pools and
 > handlers compute -- namely, a least fixed point, I suppose -- as opposed to
 > *how* they compute it.

-I don't know the answers to these two questions.
-We should discuss them.

 > The authors go to the trouble of defining calculi where dynamic allocation of
 > LVars is supported.
 This creates some complication (e.g., one must reason up